-Just published by the "Religio-Philosophical Association," entitled

-THE BIOGRAPHY OF SATAN;
+Just published by the "Religio-Philosophical Association," entitled THE BIOGRAPHY OF SATAN;

 Or a Historical Exposition of the Devil and his Dominions; Disclosing the Oriental Origin of the Belief in a Devil and Future Endless Punishment.
-Also, the Pagan Origin of the Scriptural Terms, "Bottomless Pit," "Lake of Fire and Brimstone," "Keys of Hell," "Chains of Darkness," "Everlasting Punishment," "Casting out Devils," etc., etc.
+Also, the Pagan Origin of the Scriptural Terms, "Bottomless Pil," La of Fire and Brimstone," "Keys of Hell," "Chains of Darkness," "Everlasting Punishment," "Casting out Devils,"

-With an Explanation of the Meaning and Origin of the Traditions respecting the Dragon Chasing the Woman-"The Woman Clothed with the Sun," etc. By K. GRAVES, Voman Clothed with the Sun," etc. By K. GRAVES, author of "Christianity Before Christ; or, The World's Sixteen Crucified Saviours."
+With an Explanation of the Meaning and Or tions respecting the Dragon Chasing the Woman-"The Woman Clothed with the Sun," etc. By K. GRAVES, author of " Christianity Before Christ; or, The World's Sixteen Crucified Seviours."